Andrei-Aksionov/TheLastAlgorithmsCourseYouWillNeed/README.md

 The good thing that algorithms are more or less a universal thing, so it's easy to understand them even if they are written in other language.
 That means that if you know only python that should not stop you.
 I mean if I somehow managed to understand the code in the course you can definitely do the same.

-The bad thing that all the test that are provided for the course are also for javascript/typescript (or only typescript, for me it's all the same thing :shraud:).
+The bad thing that all the test that are provided for the course are also for javascript/typescript (or only typescript, for me it's all the same thing :shrug:).
 That why this repo is created.

 > *Note* How you should use this repo: watch the course, implement algorithms here and run corresponding tests.
 It's that easy!